technologiestiftung/werkstatt/dialogstarter/Station5.md

 # DTF mp3 Player- HowTo

+There are two options to control the mp3 player: mikrocontroller or buttons

-## Der mp3 player kann über den Mikrocontroller gesteuert werden, geht aber auch ohne.
+## mp3 + Mikrocontroller

 ### Step 1: Hardware